ARTbio/Metavisitor-manual/docs/metavisitor_ansible.md

 The `<ip address>` is the address of the `Target Machine`.
 The `<path/to/the/ssh/private/key>` is the path *on the `Deployment Machine`* to your ssh key, to be recognized by the `Target Machine`.

-Thus, a practical exemple of the final content on the inventory file `hosts` is:
+Thus, a practical exemple of the final content on the inventory file `metavisitor` is:

 ```